Alasow2001/Alasow2001/README.md

 ### Hi there, I'm Ahmed Alasow. 👋

 I am a pasionate back-end developer, currently open for employment.
+I have recently graduated from a 6 month coding bootcamp from the University of Birmingham, where I have learned and developed skills in several programming languages such as HTML, CSS, JavaScript.

 ***

-### 🔭 My Projects
+### ✨✨ My Projects ✨✨

 - [My Portfolio](https://github.com/Alasow2001/React-Portfolio)
 - [Password Generator](https://github.com/Alasow2001/Password-generator)